Roaming charges can be costly, but from 15 June 2017, new rules mean Irish customers travelling within the EU can ‘Roam like at Home’.

 Data roaming allowances in the EU (SIM-only plans)

 If you have a low data limit at home - for example 1GB - you will still get the same allowance when roaming in the EU.
-However, if at home you have unlimited mobile data or a very high data limit, your operator will apply a limit on data use while roaming - some examples are outline below:
+However, if at home you have unlimited mobile data or a very high data limit, your operator will apply a limit on data use while roaming - some examples are outlined below:

 |Network||Plan Name||Cost p/m||Home data*||EU data|